Skip to main content

 Interview Response: There are two restrictions for creating a root on a custom element.
 We can only have one shadow root per element.
 The element must be either a custom element or one of the following: "article," "aside," "blockquote," "body," "div," "footer," "h1 to h6," "header," "main," "nav," "p," "section," or "span."
 Other elements, such as ‹img›, cannot host shadow-tree.

-Can you explain the function and syntax of the attachShadow() method?
+Can you explain the function of the attachShadow() method?

 View Answer: